deps-app/versions/CONTRIBUTING.md

 # Contributing to Deps Versions

 Thank you for taking the time to contribute!

+You can also see notes on how to setup a development environment at [DEVELOPERS.md](/DEVELOPERS.md).

 ## Pull requests